Every year as the weather warms up the UK holds Pride events to celebrate the LGBTQ+ community.

 If it’s a Pride parade you’re looking to attend, then choosing a quiet spot can help you to have an enjoyable day.
 Sometimes there are accessible viewing areas available with dedicated wheelchair spaces and seating.

 The beginning of the parade route is also usually a quieter area to view the parade from, if large crowds are overwhelming.
 The parade route is shared ahead of the day itself meaning you can plan your viewing spot or route.
-Staff are always on hand to provide advice on the day as well, so don’t be afraid to ask for help.
+Staff are always on hand to provide advice on the day as well, so do not be afraid to ask for help.

 Accessible viewing platforms

 Concerts and performances are often held at Pride events, but how do you join in when crowds are challenging?
 Accessible viewing platforms create a safe space where you can sit down or remain in your wheelchair throughout the event.
-You don’t have to worry about seeing across a crowd of people and having your view blocked.
+You do not have to worry about seeing across a crowd of people and having your view blocked.

 At many large Pride events, there are BSL interpreters at the accessible viewing platforms too, which allows even more people to take part in the festivities.
 Make sure to check online to find out what is on offer to support you.